CDLUC3/ezid/templates/doc/apidoc.2.rst

   awk '{ print $2 }'
   done

-Second, the batch-register.py_ script mints identifiers in bulk.
-It reads an input CSV file containing identifier metadata, one row per identifier; transforms the metadata into EZID metadata as directed by a configuration file of mappings; mints identifiers using that metadata; and outputs a CSV file containing the newly-minted identifiers and other information.
+Second, the batch-register.py_ script automates several common types of batch processing.
+It reads an input CSV file containing identifier metadata, one row per identifier; transforms the metadata into EZID metadata as directed by a configuration file of mappings; creates or mints identifiers, or updates existing identifiers, using that metadata; and outputs a CSV file containing the created, minted, or updated identifiers and other information.
 Detailed usage information is contained in the script itself, but to give a taste of what it can do, given an input CSV file with columns,

 .. parsed-literal::